 The course is organized into 7 modules, each lasting 1 to 3 weeks and covering a chronological period and theme.
-There will be an assignment for each week ranging from 2-page reading responses to 3-page site visit reports, forum discussions, and a final 4-page paper.
+There will be an assignment for most weeks ranging from 2- or 3-page reading responses to 3-page site visit reports, forum discussions, and a final 4-page paper.
 There will also be two quizzes.
 All late assignments will be downgraded one letter grade (e.g. A to B) and will not be accepted more than one week after due date.

-This online course also requires you to physically visit at least two labor-history-related sites in New Jersey.
-The site visits are organized around the periods we will be studying: one for the earlier period (Modules 1-2), one at Paterson (Module 3), and one for Modules 4-7 (two of these three are required).
-Note: If you are unable to complete these visits due to physical disability or distance from New Jersey, you must contact the instructor during the first week of the course to arrange alternative assignments.
+This online course also requires you to physically visit at least two labor-history-related locations in New Jersey.
+The site visits are organized around the periods we will be studying: one for the earlier period (Modules 1-2), one at Paterson (Module 3), and one for Modules 4-7 (any two of these three are required).
+Note: If you will be unable to complete these visits due to physical disability or distance from New Jersey, you must contact the instructor during the first week of the course to arrange alternative assignments.
+Those living outside New Jersey will complete equivalent visits to labor-related locations in their areas.

-Students are responsible for checking their Canvas inbox and the course website frequently, and completing all readings, videos, and assignments on time.
+Students are responsible for checking their Canvas inbox and the course website, including all announcements, frequently, and completing all readings, videos, and assignments on time.